Tom Mulcair: Early career

-Provincial politics
+Provincial politics (1994–2007)

 Mulcair first entered the National Assembly in the 1994 election, winning the riding of Chomedey as a member of the Quebec Liberal Party.
 Mulcair claims he ran as a Liberal because at the time, it was the only credible federalist provincial party in Quebec.
 In that era, Quebec was the only province where the NDP was not fully organized; its Quebec wing had seceded in 1990 to preach sovereigntism.
 He was re-elected in 1998, and again in 2003 when the Liberals ousted the Parti Québécois (PQ) in the provincial election.

 After the 1995 referendum, Mulcair was eminent in demanding an inquiry about the rejection of thousands of ballots for the 'No' side.

 According to Le Devoir journalist Michel David, Mulcair is the person who coined the expression Pinocchio syndrome, which was the title of a book by André Pratte published in 1997 about lies in politics.
 In the book, Mulcair speaks about why he believes lying is common in politics, because, according to him, "people feel free to manipulate journalists and say just about anything."

-Newly elected Premier Jean Charest named Mulcair minister of sustainable development, environment and parks.
-At the time of his appointment to Cabinet he had been serving on several volunteer boards including The Montreal Oral School for the Deaf, Operation Enfant Soleil and the Saint-Patrick's Society.
+Newly elected Premier Jean Charest named Mulcair as the minister of sustainable development, environment and parks.
+At the time of his appointment, he had been serving on several volunteer boards including The Montreal Oral School for the Deaf, Operation Enfant Soleil and the Saint-Patrick's Society.
 During his tenure he was a supporter of the Kyoto Protocol, and drafted a bill amending the Quebec Charter of Human Rights and Freedoms to include the right to live in a healthy environment.
 The bill passed in 2006.

 Mulcair accused former PQ minister Yves Duhaime of influence peddling.
 Duhaime filed a defamation suit in 2005 and Mulcair was ordered to pay $95,000, plus legal costs.
 In 2010 the provincial police anti-corruption squad in Quebec investigated Laval mayor Gilles Vaillancourt for allegations of bribing several provincial politicians.
 The probe contacted Mulcair to discuss a suspected bribe offered to him in 1994.
 Mulcair claims he never looked in the envelope and handed it back to the mayor.